krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 > intensity and direction of presence accumulations.

 [@fig:complex-plane-table] shows this mapping of the presence accumulation matrix into polar co-ordinates in the complex plane.
+We will call this the _presence accumulation dual._

 ::: {.figure #fig:complex-plane-table}
 ![](../assets/placeholder.png){#fig:complex-plane-table style="display: none;"}